maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

                 $> ls -1 - each file name with new line
                 $> l. - hidden files
                 $> ls -a - display all file names including hidden files

+## mkdir

+    > You create folders using the mkdir
+            Ex:
+                $> mkdir fruits - will create folder in current directory
+                $> mkdir dogs cars - create multiple folders
+                $> mkdir -p fruits/apples - create multiple nested folders
+                $> mkdir ~/fruits - will create folder in user home directory as mentioned

+## cd

+    > you can move into a folder. cd means change directory
+            Ex:
+                $> cd fruits - will move into fruits folder
+                $> cd .. - one folder back
+                $> cd . - nothing happen. it will stay into current folder
+                $> cd /etc - using this absolute path starts from root folder and move into etc folder
+                $> cd ../fruits - it will go one folder back and move to mentioned folder here fruits

+## cp

+    >

+## mv

+    >

+## rm

+    >